trjstewart/atlas/README.md

 While I do think both of those numbers (75 and 82) are ultimately reasonable, I think a responsible goal for now should be 99kg.
 That gets me down to double digits (woo!) and should put me (completely unfounded) into a healthy weight range.

-## I want to look good for Matt's Wedding, how quickly do I need to loose weight?
+## I want to look good for Matt's Wedding...
 As of today (7/20/2020), there are 30 weeks between now and Matt's Wedding (7/7/2021).
 Hitting my goal of 99kg between now and then isn't likely achievable, that would mean dropping on average 2kg per week.
 I'm no expert but I have a feeling that would be very unhealthy.
 Looking good is subjective and realistically my desire here it to not look like I do today - anywhere below today is good.